COCC Web Accessibility Information

 Due to the extensive content that COCC has on the web, these standards do not yet apply to every page, but their use is recommended and will become more prevalent as time allows.

-To make Central Oregon Community College web pages more accessible, content are tested using the WCAG 2.0 (Level AA) Accessibility standards.
-See W3.org WCAG information.
+To make Central Oregon Community College web pages more accessible, content is checked for ADA accessibilty issues before it can be published.
+For information about WCAG 2.0 (Level AA) Accessibility standards see W3.org WCAG information.

 Viewing pages in high-contrast mode